☕ Introducing CafeMatrix

 The Problem

 Where I went to college, there was (and likely still is) a cafe called Sweet Eugene’s.
 Sweet’s was an otherwise normal cafe, but with an interior like a garage sale on acid.
 Couches and tables shared floor space with renaissance busts and industrial equipment.
 Throw in a closing time of 2:00 AM and plenty of seating, and you have a seemingly perfect cafe.
 And yet, Sweet Eugene’s had an Achilles heel: their WiFi was abysmal.
-After one unsuccessful attempt to study at Sweet’s, I came to a revelation - the 0-5 star scale is woefully inadequate for reviewing this (or any) cafe.
+After yet another unsuccessful attempt to study at Sweet’s, I came to a revelation - the 0-5 star scale is woefully inadequate for reviewing this (or any) cafe.

 Think about it: depending on a variety of factors, a cafe may be perfect for studying but horrible for hanging out!
 Or the opposite, or neither, or both!
 But what if we identified these individual factors (i.e. seating availability, Wi-Fi, coffee cost, etc.) and used them to calculate a cafe’s “study rating” or a “hangout rating”?
-This was the seed that eventually grew into my newest and nerdiest project, CafeMatrix.
+This was the seed that eventually grew into my newest and nerdiest project, CafeMatrix (repo here).

 Common Criteria / Usage for CafeMatrix